WesleyBLDC/10xgrokipedia/README.md

 - Endpoint: `GET /api/topics/{slug}/tweets/summary?max_results=10`
 - The backend generates 2–3 concise bullet points summarizing the highest-ranked tweets for the topic using the Grok API.
+- UI logic on small result sets:
+  - If there are 0 top tweets: no summary is shown.
+  - If there are 1–3 top tweets: at most 1 summary bullet is displayed.
+  - Otherwise: up to 3 bullets are displayed.
 - Inputs to Grok: the current topic phrase and the top 3–5 tweets (by engagement score) including basic metrics.
 The prompt emphasizes prioritizing the “top of the top” tweets, neutral tone, and no links/hashtags.
 - Caching: summaries are cached in-memory for `TWEETS_SUMMARY_TTL` seconds (default 600s).
 The `POST /tweets/refresh` endpoint also clears the summary cache for that topic.
 - Env vars: